 These beans are even better the next day; the recipe reheats well!
 An ideal make-ahead dish, served along with good bread and red wine.
 If you have a slow-cooker hanging around, this recipe is a good excuse to haul it out!

 The onions turn really sweet because they are cooked for so long, first in the frying pan and then again in the oven.
 Very nice with a salad with tomatoes in it.

-This recipe is a faithful rendition of the classic, authorized version in Larousse Gastronomique.
+This recipe is a faithful rendition of the classic version given in Larousse Gastronomique

 Use red berries such as raspberries, strawberries, red currants, etc. Come to think of it, there’s actually no reason the berries have to be red, but a mixture of at least two is nice.